 Synonyms: Apolipoprotein A-IV amyloidosis

-A rare systemic amyloidosis characterized by slowly progressive renal dysfunction increased serum creatinine mostly normal urine analysis with no significant proteinuria and associated heart disease.
+A rare nonhereditary systemic amyloidosis characterized by slowly progressive renal dysfunction increased serum creatinine mostly normal urine analysis with no significant proteinuria and associated heart disease.
 Cardiac involvement presents as hypertrophic obstructive cardiomyopathy left ventricular outflow tract obstruction coronary artery disease and conduction system abnormalities.
-Histology reveals renal tubular atrophy interstitial fibrosis glomerular sclerosis and medullar amyloid deposits.
+Histology reveals medullar amyloid deposits renal tubular atrophy interstitial fibrosis and glomerular sclerosis.

 Newly diagnosed with

 Our RARE Concierge Services Guides are available to assist you by providing information, resources and connections as you navigate your rare disease journey.